nrquill/cli-hpc/README.md

 - Gender

 Even with these limitations, this tool is highly useful for quick and easy access to human proportions.
+If anything more accurate than HPC by the lerping functionality

 ### Age to Head Ratio: